On The Hunt

 I’d say, even with all of this taken into consideration, that Adam Wolfe is a game worth looking at…although I’d say wait until it’s on sale.
 With a couple of weak episodes and some presentation issues, I’d find it hard to justify paying full price for the experience.

-Review copy provided by Mad Head Games.
+Review copy provided by Mad Head Games on PC.
 Screenshots taken by reviewer.